 - Should the employment change, the certification is no longer valid until the technician can once again demonstrate current employment in accordance to the standards as outlined above.

-- Technicians names are not listed on our provider directory.
+- Technicians names are not listed on our provider directory as they are not considered independent clinicians.

 The following are the basic requirements for Technician Certification:

-- Proof of biological psychology, human anatomy, human anatomy/physiology, human biology, human physiology, or physiological psychology course work - Applicants for Technician-Level Certification may satisfy the Anatomy and Physiology requirement by:
+- Proof of human anatomy- Applicants for Technician-Level Certification may satisfy the Anatomy and Physiology requirement by:

 - by reading an undergraduate human anatomy and physiology text or Barron’s Anatomy and Physiology The Easy Way (2nd ed.) and then successfully completing the online Technician Anatomy and Physiology exam.